 John Cockerham also became a stone mason and later graduated to managing a quarry before he became the assistant overseer.
 On Thursday 4 January 1883, at Oulton St. John’s church, he married Sarah Ann Pedder, the daughter of a market gardener from Silsoe in Bedfordshire.
 She had been working at Oulton Hall as a ladies maid and a witness to the marriage was Gertrude Mabel Calverley, who also got married on the same day, suggesting there was a strong friendship between her and Sarah Ann.

 John and Sarah Ann lived at Orchard Cottage on Farrer Lane but she died in 1891 leaving him a widower with two young sons and a daughter to bring up, although he probably was helped by his wife’s parents who had moved from Bedfordshire to live at the Old Lodge on the Calverley estate.
+In 1890, no one even imagined that in 100 years the would be completely defeated.
 His daughter, Elinor, went to live with her granny, Mary Ann, who appears to have inherited the Wrigglesworth property on Aberford Road in Oulton.
 She was 81 when she died in November 1902.
 John was only 58 when he passed away in 1909.